-An elderly gentleman once said, “I can understand why God does not have more friends, considering how he treats the ones he has.”
+An elderly gentleman once said, “I can understand why God doesn’t have more friends, considering how he treats the ones he has.”

 While doctrinally incorrect, this quote aptly summarizes the mixed feelings many people have about God.

 If God is good, why does he let us suffer so much?
 If he is almighty, why does he not use his power and authority to make our lives easier?